-So for end users, it only adds to confusion in the beginning.
-After that the version numbers will follow smooth path.
-Personally, I think this is a good decision for this awesome Linux distro.
-The decimal versioning sounded like a unstable version, though the operating system is rock solid and reliable for daily use.
+So for end-users, it only adds to the confusion in the beginning.
+After that, the version numbers will follow a smooth path.
+The decimal versioning sounded like an unstable version, although the operating system is rock solid and reliable for use as a daily driver.

-New Search icon: A new search icon is added to the Applications menu to clearly show its functionality which people use it for.
-Also you will see the “⌘ + Space” tool-tip, showing the handy shortcut when you hover mouse pointer over it.
+New Search icon: A new search icon is added to the Applications menu to show its functionality.
+Also, you will see the “⌘ + Space” tool-tip, indicating the handy shortcut when you hover the mouse pointer over it.

 Translucent Top Panel: The top panel will turn automatically translucent when it becomes too busy with the desktop wallpaper being used.
 I think this makes it look more elegant.

 Animated Top Panel Icons: Some of the system indicator icons are now animated.
-Notice the notifications icon in below screenshot.
+Notice the notifications icon in the below screenshot.